javiserna/Rotation-models-CTTS/readme.md

 **Example Usage:**

-Begin by decompressing this repository.
-Next, open an IPython console within the main repository directory and execute the above code directly or create a new .py file in the repository folder, copy the above content, and run it.
+Start by extracting the contents of this repository.
+Then, open an IPython console within the decompressed directory and execute the below code directly.
+Alternatively, you can create a new .py file in the repository folder, copy the code below, and run it.

 ~~~python
 import Rotational_models_CTTS